Capture-The-Flame/.github/profile/README.md

 ## What is Capture The Flame? 🤔

-🔥 Capture the Flame is a Intercollegiate Capture the Flag Event for all students across Illinois 🔥
+🔥 Capture the Flame is a Intercollegiate Capture the Flag Event for all students across the Chicagoland area 🔥

 Capture the Flag is a cyber security competition where students are asked to look for strings that are essentially the solution in different programmed puzzles called Challenges!
 These 'strings' are known as flags! 🚩